 Narasimha – The Lion Man

-The unconditional devotion of Prahlad for Lord Vishnu was making him so angry that one day, he decided to kill his own son.
-But when he was going to kill his son, the avatar of Narasimha appeared and put the evil Hiranyakashipu to death.
+The unconditional devotion of Prahlad for Vishnu was making him so angry that one day, he finally decided to kill his own son.
+However, when he was going to kill his son, the avatar of Narasimha appeared in front of him and put the evil Hiranya-kashipu to death.

 Hayagriva – The Horse-necked One

-He also had four arms with one in the mode of bestowing knowledge; another holds books of wisdom (the Vedas), and the other two hold the conch and discus.
+He also had four arms with one in the mode of bestowing knowledge, another holds books of wisdom (the Vedas), and the other two hold the conch and a discus.
 Symbolically, this avatar represents the triumph of pure knowledge over the demonic forces of lust and darkness.

-The scriptures or manuscripts, where the earliest mention of this avatar was found, can be dated back to 2,000 BCE.
-Therefore it proves horses to have been worshiped during the ancient era for their speed, strength, intelligence.
+The scriptures or manuscripts, where the earliest mention of this avatar was found, can be dated back to 2,000 BCE; So, it proves horses to have been worshiped during the pre-vedic era for their speed, strength, and intelligence.